glaubervictor/rust-mongo-async_graphql-rocket/README.md

 # rust-mongo-async_graphql-rocket
 Rust MongoDB Async_Graphql and Rocket

-This repo demonstrates how to setup a Rust service using Rocket, async-graphql, and mongodb.
+This repo demonstrates how to setup a Rust service using Rocket, async-graphql and mongodb.

 ## Database Setup